PouriaAsadi1/Book-Recommendation-Model/README.md

 - SASRec — a Transformer-based sequential recommendation model for next-item prediction.
 - Word2Vec-style item embeddings — learns item-to-item similarity from interaction sequences for similarity-based retrieval and discovery.

-This system focuses on reproducible offline evaluation (Precision@K, Recall@K) and is designed to be extensible to hybrid models and online evaluation.
+This system focuses on reproducible offline evaluation (Precision@K, Recall@K, Hit@K, NDCG@K) and is designed to be extensible to hybrid models and online evaluation.

 ---